 The Golden ID Program allows eligible senior citizens to take advantage of the wide variety of course offerings at the university.
 To be eligible to participate, the individual must be 60 years of age or older, a legal resident of the state of Maryland and retired (not engaged in gainful employment for more than 20 hours a week).

 To participate in the Golden ID program, students must submit an undergraduate admissions application.
 If admitted to the university, students can then register on a space-available basis for credit courses as a regular or special student in any session.
 Students must pay an administrative fee for each semester registered.

 Non-Degree Seeking Students

-Students returning to the University of Maryland after a separation of five calendar years may petition the appropriate dean to have a number of grades and credits from courses previously taken at the University of Maryland, College Park, removed from the calculation of their cumulative grade point averages and from the credits applied toward graduation requirements.
+Students returning to UMD after a separation of five calendar years may petition the appropriate dean to have a number of grades and credits from courses previously taken at UMD removed from the calculation of their cumulative grade point averages and from the credits applied toward graduation requirements.
 See information under Registration and Academic Records and Regulations.

 Special Freshman Audiences

 For information about early admission options, high school equivalency evaluation, home-schooled students and prior learning credits, please visit the Freshman Admission section.

 First and foremost, UMD thanks all veterans for their service.
 UMD considers a veteran any individual who is currently enlisted or has served in the U.S. armed forces or one of its reserve units.
 As a Principles of Excellence Program institution, we are committed to helping veterans continue their education.
 For more information on required application materials, please visit the Office of Undergraduate Admissions Special Audiences page.

 Veterans can also contact the University of Maryland Veterans Certification Services at 301-314-8239 for more information on the university’s veteran services.